iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 a good fit for your project right now, but also in the long run when your app and your team needs to scale.
 But maybe most important: how fun it is to work with.
 Remember; We went to great lengths just so we don't have to write jQuery anymore.

 All these decisions are not trivial!
 They affect real people, so it is worth it.
-This ceremony of setting up your project can take weeks.
+This ceremony of setting up a new project can take weeks.
 Sure, some of us work smart and create starter templates as a base for our projects.
 But take into consideration that with that hundreds, potentially thousands of developers have built a bunch of similar React starter boilerplate projects.

-By standing on the shoulders of able to build great things.
+By standing on the shoulders of giants we are able to build great things.
 However, in JS-land we somehow too often feel the need to construct our own giants first.

 ## Convention over Configuration